katholiek-onderwijs-vlaanderen/sri-client/README.md

 * **get(href, parameters, options):** http get of the href with the given parameters.
 Returns a promise with the exact result from the api.
 * **getList(href, parameters, options):** http get of the href with the given parameters where href is suposed to be a list resource.
 Returns a promise with the array of the expanded results that match the query (so not an object with an href and $$expanded, but the object that is $$expanded.
 The list of results is limited to only one API call so the lenght will be maximum the limit.
-The result also has a method count() which returns the count from the $$meta section.
+The resulting array will also have properties count and next from the original $$meta section.
 * **getAll(href, parameters, options):** http get of the href with the given parameters where href is suposed to be a list resource.
 Returns a promise with the array of the expanded results that match the query (so not an object with an href and $$expanded, but the object that is $$expanded.
 The list of results is all the results that match the query, because the next links are requested as well and concatenated to the result.
-The result also has a method count() which returns the count from the $$meta section.
+The resulting array will also have properties count and next from the original $$meta section.
 * **put(href, payload, options):** http put to href with the given payload.
 * **updateResouce(resource, options):** http put to resource.$$meta.permalink with resource as payload.
 Compact function to do an update of an existing resource.
 * **post(href, payload, options):** http post to href with the given payload.